DeVegaGroup/DeVegaGroup.github.io/me.md

 # Dr Jose De Vega

 I am a Group Leader (tenured) at the Earlham Institute, Norwich, UK.
-We use genomics and data-driven biology to investigate genome evolution and agronomically important genetic diversity.
-My ambition is my team is a vibrant place for plant evolutionary genomics that addresses fundamental questions about how genomes evolve and tackles the practical breeding challenges posed by polyploidy, interspecific complexity, and asexual reproduction.
+My ambition is my team is a vibrant place for plant evolutionary genomics that addresses fundamental questions about how genomes evolve and tackles practical breeding challenges.

 ## Current role